ryanq47/WhisperNet/GUI/refactor_notes.md

 - [X] Figure out a way to document that, all using the transport vessel.
 This allows for one transport vessel, with mutliple types of data per transmission.

-- [ ] Draw it out
+- [X] Draw it out
 - [ ] Loop works well!
-Double check everything
+Double check everything (especially around client naming & getting data back to server).
+- [X] Figure out request/reqponse ID's (ideas: request are even, response are odd?
+Centralized "next number" option? ask chatgpt/maybe switch to just using one, ex just request ID isntead of both.)
+    - [X] UUIDs
+    - [ ] Move /http/post to standard vessel tempalate, does not have wrapper around it at the moment
+    - [ ] Figure out ID logic for adding in CID's (correlated ID's, aka the parent id/similar ID that called/init'd the response)

-- [ ] Solidfiy/tempalte out Actions template.
+- [ ] Solidfiy/tempalte out Actions template. (and dev guiu > server command queue?)
 - [ ] Dev basic client loop in C++